Return to Oz: Plot

-Dorothy wakes up in Oz with her chicken Billina, who can now talk.
-They follow a damaged Yellow Brick Road to the Emerald City, now in ruins and its citizens turned to stone.
-They are attacked by the Wheelers, people with wheels instead of hands and feet, but are saved by Tik-Tok, a mechanical man who was told by Scarecrow, the king of Oz, to wait for Dorothy's return.
-Learning the Nome King is responsible for the devastation, Dorothy, Billina and Tik-Tok then travel to Princess Mombi's castle with the hope of finding out where Scarecrow is.
+Dorothy wakes up in Oz with her chicken, Billina, who can now talk.
+Following the damaged yellow brick road they reach the Emerald City, which is in ruins and all its citizens, including the Tin Man and Cowardly Lion, turned to stone.
+They are seized by the Wheelers - creatures with wheels at the ends of their limbs - but are saved by Tik-Tok, a mechanical man who explains that he was told by Scarecrow, the king of Oz, to await Dorothy's return.
+In search of Scarecrow, they visit the castle of Princess Mombi, who wears the different heads of the women of Oz.
+After revealing that Scarecrow is being held prisoner by the Nome King, the one responsible for the devastation of Oz, she imprisons the group, intending to take Dorothy's head for her collection.

-Mombi, who has a collection of different heads she "wears", reveals that Scarecrow is being held by the Nome King at his mountain.
-Intending to take Dorothy's head for her collection, Mombi imprisons the group in a tower with Jack Pumpkinhead, who explains he was brought to life by Mombi's Powder of Life.
-The four construct a flying creature out of furniture with the head of the Gump, a moose-like animal, and Dorothy steals the powder from Mombi to bring it to life.
-The Gump flies them across the Deadly Desert to the Nome King's mountain, Mombi has the Wheelers take her in pursuit of Dorothy.

-The Gump crashes on the Nome King's mountain, where Dorothy is briefly reunited with Scarecrow before he is turned into an ornament by the Nome King.
-He gives each of the group three attempts to identify which ornament in his large collection is Scarecrow; the Gump, Jack and Tik-Tok all fail and are turned into ornaments themselves.
-Before Dorothy begins her turn, The Nome King reveals to her he has her lost ruby slippers, which he had used to conquer Oz, and offers to use them to send her home instead.
-Dorothy refuses and goes to find her companions while Mombi arrives at the mountain.
+Locked in a tower, the group encounters Jack Pumpkinhead, who explains that he was brought to life by Mombi's Powder of Life.
+To escape, the group constructs a flying creature from furniture and the head of the Gump, a moose-like animal, and Dorothy steals the powder from Mombi to bring him to life.
+Discovering them, Mombi has the Wheelers pursue the Gump as he flies the group cross the Deadly Desert to the Nome King's mountain.
+The Gump eventually tires and crashes on the mountain, where Dorothy is briefly reunited with Scarecrow, before the Nome King turns him into an ornament.
+The Nome King offers each member of the group three attempts to identify which one in a room full of ornaments, but The Gump, Jack and Tik-Tok all fail and are turned into ornaments themselves.
+Before Dorothy begins her turn the Nome King reveals he has her lost ruby slippers, which he used to conquer Oz, and offers to use them to send her home instead, but Dorothy refuses.

-With her last guess, Dorothy turns a green gem into Scarecrow and realizes people from Oz turn into green objects.
-She proceeds to find and restore Jack and the Gump, enraging the Nome King who imprisons Mombi in a cage for allowing Dorothy's escape.
-He then grows to a gigantic size and prepares to eat Jack when Billina, hiding in Jack's head, lays an egg that falls into the Nome King's mouth, fatally poisoning him.
-Dorothy retrieves the ruby slippers and hurriedly puts them on as the ornament room and all of the subterranean Nome kingdom collapses.
-She wishes for the group to be returned to a restored Emerald City, where they find a green medal on Gump's antler that Dorothy restores into Tik-Tok.
+Dorothy enters the ornament room and makes two guesses as Mombi reaches the mountain.
+With her final guess Dorothy selects a green gem, which turns into Scarecrow; realising that the inhabitants of Oz become green objects, Dorothy finds and restores Jack and the Gump.
+Enraged, the Nome King imprisons Mombi for allowing Dorothy's escape, then grows to gigantic size and attempts to eat the group until Billina, who was hiding in Jack’s head, lays an egg in his mouth, poisoning and killing him.
+Dorothy retrieves the ruby slippers and hurriedly puts them on as the subterranean Nome kingdom collapses and wishes for the group to return to a restored Emerald City, where she finds a green medal on the Gump's left antler and restores into Tik-Tok.
+Dorothy is subsequently asked to be the Queen of Oz, but she desires to return home.
+Princess Ozma - the girl from the sanitarium and rightful ruler of Oz, who was imprisoned in a mirror by Mombi - is then freed and ascends the throne.
+Dorothy gives Ozma the ruby slippers and she uses them to send Dorothy home, promising that she can return to Oz again if she wishes, while Billina chooses to remain.

-The people of Oz ask Dorothy to be their Queen, but she expresses her desire to return home, while Billina chooses to stay in Oz.
-Princess Ozma - the girl from the sanitarium and rightful ruler of Oz - is freed from the mirror Mombi imprisoned her in and ascends the throne.
-Ozma receives the ruby slippers from Dorothy and uses them to send Dorothy home, promising she can return if she ever wishes it.
-Dorothy is found by her family on a riverbank in Kansas and Aunt Em tells her the clinic was struck by lightning and burned down; everyone survived except Worley, who died trying to save his machines.
-Dorothy returns home and sees Billina and Ozma through her bedroom mirror; she calls out for Aunt Em, but they signal for her to keep Oz a secret.
+Dorothy is found beside a riverbank in Kansas by Toto and Aunt Em, who tells her the clinic burned down and everyone except Worley survived, while Nurse Wilson was arrested for assisting in Worley's experiments.
+Dorothy returns home and sees Ozma and Billina through her bedroom mirror; she calls for Aunt Em, but they signal for her to keep Oz a secret.